PrajwalVandana/maestro-cli/readme.md

 `maestro` uses [just_playback](https://github.com/cheofusi/just_playback) to play sound, which uses a C library called [miniaudio](https://github.com/mackron/miniaudio).
 Unfortunately, the creators did not provide wheels, so installation of `just_playback` and therefore `maestro` usually fails if there's any (compatibility or otherwise) problems with your C/C++ compiler.
 Here are platforms where there are known issues:

-#### M1 Macs
+#### Apple Silicon

 There's a problem with the flag `-march=native` for older versions of the `clang` compiler.
-I manually removed this from the `just_playback` code and built a M1-compatible version.
+I manually removed this from the `just_playback` code and built an Apple Silicon-compatible version.
 Just check out the `dependency_builds/` folder in this repo, and look for the wheel that says `arm64`.
 Download it, then run
 ```
 pip install PATH_TO_DOWNLOADED_ARM64_WHEEL
 ```